swaptacular/swpt_accounts/protocol.rst

    Indicates the subsystem which sent this message.
 MUST be between 1 and 30 symbols, ASCII only. [#coordinator-type]_

+   The following special rules apply for transfers with ``"agent"`` coordinator type:

+   * For transfers with ``"agent"`` coordinator type, if there are no other impediments to the transfer, the transfer MUST be prepared successfully even when the recipient's account is scheduled for deletion.

+   * Incoming transfers with ``"agent"`` coordinator type MUST NOT be treated as *negligible transfers*. [#negligible-transfer]_

+   * Transfers with ``"agent"`` coordinator type MUST NOT be allowed between accounts managed by different creditors agents.

 coordinator_id : int64
    Along with ``coordinator_type``, identifies the client that sent this message (the *coordinator*).